Common name: wilga

 Leaves linear to linear-lanceolate, 3.5–18 cm long, 0.4–1 cm wide, apex acute or obtuse, base attenuate or cuneate, glossy dark green, midrib raised on lower surface; petiole 3–12 mm long, margins incurved.

 Inflorescences loose, 4–7 cm long.
 Sepals 0.8–1 mm long, ciliate.
 Petals 1.5–2 mm long, valvate, white, glabrous.

 Distribution and occurrence: Grows in inland regions in mixed woodland communities; widespread in western districts, except for the far northwest, infrequent in the south.

-NSW subdivisions: NWS, CWS, NWP, SWP, NFWP, SFWP
+NSW subdivisions: NC, NWS, CWS, NWP, SWP, NFWP, SFWP

 Other Australian states: Qld Vic.
 S.A.

 Some trees are readily eaten by stock and are a valuable fodder during periods of drought.

 Taxon concept: Flora of NSW 2 (1991)

 APNI* Provides a link to the Australian Plant Name Index (hosted by the Australian National Botanic Gardens) for comprehensive bibliographic data

 ***The AVH map option provides a detailed interactive Australia wide distribution map drawn from collections held by all major Australian herbaria participating in the Australian Virtual Herbarium project.